-To turn speed control on and off, put the engine in neutral, then quickly tap the transformer's Whistle button one time then quickly tap the Bell button two times, allowing approximately 1⁄2 second to lapse between each quick button press.
+To turn speed control on and off, put the engine in neutral, then press the transformer's Whistle button one time then immediately press the Bell button two times.
 Two horn blasts will indicate that the engine has made the change.
 Repeat the 1 whistle, 2 bells code to return it to the other condition.
 You will want to do this during the initial neutral upon start-up if you ever couple this engine to another engine that is not equipped with speed control to avoid damaging the motors in either engine.
 Each time you shut down the engine completely, it will automatically turn speed control on.
-Note: When speed control is turned off, the Proto-Sound 2.0 system will limit the volume in order to operate more smoothly at lower voltages.
-Full volume is restored upon reactivating speed control.